juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

     7. Implement the repositories' unit/integration tests
     8. Implement BDD integration tests for key scenarios
     9. Verify coverage and test strength + improve/extend tests to cover mutations (CI Quality gate)

+TODO - include additional aspects in the process and correct the example:
+- include non-functional requirements like performance, security, usability, and scalability.
+They should be defined in the design phase and
+- add feasibility analysis step that

 ## Example Project Introduction